CREW

 Dedicated to creating safe solutions for horses in need

-While at the Colorado Horse Rescue, my life has been dedicated to expanding my knowledge and understanding of how horses think and communicate not only with each other but their human counterparts.
-I feel it is my personal responsibility to give these amazing creatures the best quality of life a person can offer by not only helping them in every way I can but also teaching those around me.
-Over the years I have been blessed by countless individuals, human and horse alike, as they have shared their wisdom and experiences with me.
-In 2015 I successfully acquired my Certification as an equine training instructor and have since built a strong network of students and mentors in the equine industry.
+While at the Colorado Horse Rescue, her life has been dedicated to expanding my knowledge and understanding of how horses think and communicate not only with each other but their human counterparts.
+Sarah feels it is her personal responsibility to give these amazing creatures the best quality of life a person can offer by not only helping them in every way she can but also teaching those around her.
+Over the years she’s been blessed by countless individuals, human and horse alike, as they have shared their wisdom and experiences with her.
+In 2015 she successfully acquired her certification as an equine training instructor and has since built a strong network of students and mentors in the equine industry.

 Dan Burak, Board of Directors Member